shanevcantwell/goan/docs/DEVELOPERS_GUIDE.md

 3.  **Inference**: The `worker` in `core/generation_core.py` also checks this flag and forces the `use_fp32_transformer_output` setting to `True`, ensuring stable inference.
 The corresponding UI checkbox is automatically hidden to prevent user confusion.

 This approach, based on work by `@freely-boss`, ensures maximum compatibility without requiring any user intervention.

+### PNG Metadata for "Recipes"

+The application allows users to save and load their exact generation settings by embedding them in the input image's metadata, a feature common in other creative AI tools.

+*   **Saving a Recipe**:
+    1. When the user clicks "Download Image", an event handler in `ui/workspace.py` is triggered.
+    2. This handler gathers all relevant parameters from the UI controls into a dictionary.
+    3. The dictionary is serialized into a JSON string.
+    4. Using the `Pillow` library, the original input image is opened, and the JSON string is saved into the PNG's metadata, typically in a `tEXt` chunk with a unique key like `goan_params`.

+*   **Loading a Recipe**:
+    1. The main image input component is wired with an `.upload()` event handler in `ui/switchboard_workspace.py`.
+    2. When a user drops a PNG file, the handler function (in `ui/workspace.py`) is executed.
+    3. It uses `Pillow` to open the image and inspects its `.info` attribute for the `goan_params` key.
+    4. If the key is found, the JSON string is parsed back into a parameter dictionary.
+    5. A confirmation modal is shown to the user.
+    6. If the user agrees, the handler function returns a large tuple of `gr.update()` objects, one for each UI control, populating the entire interface with the settings from the file.

+---

 ### LoRA Application and Reversion